-Depending on the nature of the business, sometimes, a firm may have to implement various marketing ideas in a single go in an attempt to achieve the required results.
-In such scenarios, marketers often make use of a wide range of marketing vehicles that are capable of conveying the intended message across to a wide customer base.
+Depending on the nature of the business, sometimes, a firm may have to implement various marketing and advertising channels as well as creative ideas in a single go in an attempt to achieve the required results.
+In such scenarios, marketers often make use of a wide range of marketing vehicles that are capable of conveying the intended message to a wide customer base.
 Using multiple marketing plans and vehicles at a time in a bid to attract a potential customer is what is known as Fusion Marketing.

-In an attempt to persuade the customer, fusion marketing often makes use of various tools and vehicles such as:
+In an attempt to persuade the customer, a sales team using fusion marketing often makes use of various tools and vehicles such as:

 - Planning television shows ahead of the launch date

 - Planning TV commercials that run in between the shows

 - Planning Radio campaigns

 - Using outdoor advertising

 - Using social media marketing effectively to widespread brand’s intended message

 - Using content marketing and SEO services to create the much-needed buzz

 - Using fusion marketing partners to automate lead generation